jakzal/phpqa/README.md

 | twig-linter | [Standalone cli twig 3.X linter](https://github.com/sserbin/twig-linter) | &#x2705; | &#x2705; | &#x2705; |
 | twigcs | [The missing checkstyle for twig!](https://github.com/friendsoftwig/twigcs) | &#x2705; | &#x2705; | &#x2705; |
 | yaml-lint | [Compact command line utility for checking YAML file syntax](https://github.com/j13k/yaml-lint) | &#x2705; | &#x2705; | &#x2705; |

+Each tool is installed in the latest stable version if possible.
+Any Docker image has the latest available and installable version at the time of image creation.

 ## More tools